impredicative/irc-rss-feed-bot/README.md

 This deletion is however discouraged as a routine measure.
 #### Disk cache
 * An ephemeral directory `/app/.ircrssfeedbot_cache` is written by the bot in the container.
 Its size is limited to approximately 2 GiB.
-The cache is implicitly reset when the container is restarted or recreated.
-If needed, this directory can be mounted as an external volume.
+Although not required, this directory can optionally be mounted as an external volume.